 7. The Bullers of Buchan, Cruden Bay

 Dramatically situated on the north east coast, this collapsed sea cave is a rare natural wonder.
-Enjoy the spectacular Cruden Bay to the Bullers of Buchan walk (much of the path is along towering cliffs though so keep safe!), stop to snap photos of ruined Slains Castle – an inspiration for Bram Stoker’s Dracula – and finish your walk at the Bullers of Buchan, where you can see the sea charging through the cavity 100 ft below and puffins nesting on ledges.
+Enjoy the spectacular Cruden Bay to the Bullers of Buchan walk (much of the path is along towering cliffs though so keep safe!), and stop to snap photos of ruined Slains Castle – an inspiration for Bram Stoker’s Dracula.
+Finish your walk at the Bullers of Buchan, where you can see the sea charging through the cavity 100 ft below and puffins nesting on ledges.

 8. Paps of Jura, Isle of Jura